zalando/skipper/docs/reference/filters.md

 * Timing:
     * **latency**: time between the first observable moment (a call to the filter's `Request`) until the last (a call to the filter's `Response`)

-Endpoints can be monitored using the `apiUsageMonitoring` function in the route.
+Endpoints can be monitored using the `apiUsageMonitoring` filter in the route.
 It accepts JSON objects (as strings) of the following format.

 ```yaml